 Raai Laxmi Shares Ravishing Bikini Photo, Fans Drool Over Her Bold Avatar

-Raai Laxmi, who entered the Telugu film industry with Ravi Teja's Balupu, is arguably one of the most popular stars on social media.
+Raai Laxmi, who entered the Telugu film industry a few years ago, is arguably one of the most popular stars on social media.
 The 'Lucky Beauty' is loved by all and sundry due to her good looks and bindass nature.
 Now, here is some big news for Raai Laxmi fans.
 In a terrific development, she just posted a ravishing photo on Twitter, which made young men go weak in the knees.
 In the click, she is seen flaunting her 'bikini body', proving that she is one bold lady.

 "Someone once said to me 'I don't know how you do it' I told them 'I wasn't given a choice'," (sic) wrote Raai Laxmi.